-Your computer features a PC card slot that supports a standard Type II or Type III PC card (PCMCIA or CardBus).
+Your computer features a PC card slot that supports a standard Type II PC card (PCMCIA or CardBus).
 This greatly increases your computer's usability and expandability.
-A variety of PC cards are available, such as flash memory, SRAM, fax/data modem, LAN, and SCSI cards.
+A variety of PC cards are available, such as flash memory, fax/data modem, LAN, and SCSI cards.
 Consult your dealer for information on PC card options for your computer.

-Note: refer to your card's manual for details on how to install and use the card.
+Note: Refer to the documentation provided with your PC card for details about installation and use.